arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

   - section_layout: text
     content: |
+      **A New Innovation App**

-      We also learned that customers were bending our templated problem solving and optimization challenges to do more open-ended exploration of market opportunities.
+      We also observed that customers were bending our templated problem solving and optimization crowd-sourcing challenges to do more open-ended exploration of market opportunities.
 We developed a new innovation app around this use case called [Explore](https://www.brightidea.com/product/explore/), and packaged it in the product alongside the existing Solve & Optimize apps.

   - section_layout: 2col
     images: